xiaolaba/Arduino_Cpp_call_asm_function/README.md

 ```

-in testC_callASM.ino, call our ASM function,
+in testC_callASM.ino, call our ASM function
 ```
   //LEDFLASH(value);  // parameter pass to ASM routine, r24 used
   LED_TOGGLE(); // call ASM subroutine, no parameter